-- Work products that can be used by two or more groups - Work products that are expected to change over time either because of errors or changes in requirements - Work products that are dependent on each other (i.e., a change in one mandates a change in the others) - Work products critical to project success
+- Work products that can be used by two or more groups - Work products that are expected to change over time either because of errors or changes in requirements - Work products that are dependent on each other (i.e., a change in one mandates a change in the others) - Work products critical to the success of the work

-Examples of acquirer work products and supplier deliverables that may be part of a configuration item include the following: Acceptance criteria Supplier project progress and performance reports
+Examples of work products that may be part of a configuration item include the following:

+- Design

+- Test plans and procedures

-- Supplier test results
+- Test results

+- Interface descriptions

+- Drawings

+- Source code

+- Tools (e.g., compilers)

 - Process descriptions

 - Requirements

+- The declared business case, logic, or value

 - 2. Assign unique identifiers to configuration items.

 - 3. Specify the important characteristics of each configuration item.

-Example characteristics of configuration items include author, document or file type, programming language for software code files, and the purpose the configuration item serves.
+- Example characteristics of configuration items include author, document or file type, programming language for software code files, and the purpose the configuration item serves.

-4. Specify when each configuration item is placed under configuration management.
+- 4. Specify when each configuration item is placed under configuration management.